hardik-atri/workstation/README.md

 Here is the collection of all my learning and experiments.

 1. Car Insurance claim prediction
-2. Web scrapping of Imdb dataset
+2. Web scrapping of BBC Weather and Imdb website